Daniil Shafran: Concert career

 Shafran pursued a career as soloist and recorded very widely.
 His repertoire included the major concertos, music for cello and piano, and the solo cello repertoire.
 His astonishing technique in the higher register enabled him to perform a wide range of violin works at original pitch.
 He also sought to enrich the cello repertoire, and made and performed transcriptions of works for other instruments.
 However, he rarely toured outside the Soviet Union and the Eastern bloc, and virtually all his recordings were for the Melodiya label, so his international reputation was very limited.

 In 1950, Shafran moved to Moscow, separating him from his family and his teacher on whom he had depended for so long - an event which caused him an artistic crisis.
 His early career was, in his own observation "rather hard.
 I made blunders, but this is only natural".
 Like so many prodigies, Shafran needed to develop into a mature artist, and his first wife and recital partner, Nina Musinian, greatly helped him in this respect, encouraging him to break with his past, and find the space to experiment.

 His early concerts and recordings show his stature.
 His first recording, at age 14, was of the Rococo Variations.
-In 1946 he performed in Rumania with George Enescu at the piano.
+In 1946 he performed in Romania with George Enescu at the piano.
 In 1954 he recorded Kabalevsky's First cello Concerto, under the baton of the composer.
 Kabalevsky was sufficiently impressed that he dedicated his Second Cello Concerto to Shafran, who gave the premiere and made the first recording in 1965.
 In 1956 he made a "legendary recording" of the Shostakovich Cello Sonata, with the composer at the piano.
 He observed that "No matter what I asked or suggested ...
 Shostakovich listened to every word ... and agreed to any new details ... even those that went against his original notation in the score", highlighting not only Shostakovich's character, but Shafran's confidence in his own musical vision.
 In 1962 he performed the Khachaturian Cello Concerto under the direction of the composer.

 Shafran made a number of concert tours and recordings together with his first wife, pianist Nina Musinian.
 Later on, he formed a long-lasting partnership with the pianist Anton Ginsburg.

 Shafran's American debut was in 1960 in Carnegie Hall, at which concert he met Osip Shtrimer, the brother of his teacher.
 His British premiere was not till 1964, with concerts in Wigmore Hall and the Royal Festival Hall.
 He visited Japan several times, and toured Australia.
 By the time the Berlin Wall fell, Shafran's concert career was nearing its end.